cjjmccray/home_machines/172ar_diocletian.md

 If prompted to run 'sudo apt autoremove' to remove old stuff, that's done as a matter of course and won't be logged.

+## Slackware 14.1 (64-bit)
+Kernel 3.10.17.

 ## Windows 7
 Is installed, but it blue-screens briefly while booting then reboots immediately.  i.e. is unusable.
+Recovery boot prompts for Windows 7 CD/DVD which I don't have, though could probably get from the Microsoft website easily enough.
+Although the bottom of the laptop has no Windows COA licence sticker, so that might come completely unstuck.

 # Hardware